MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/extend/target-sdk-version.md

 >Applies to: Windows Admin Center, Windows Admin Center Preview

 Keeping your extension up to date with SDK changes and platform changes is easy.
-We use [NPM tags](https://www.npmjs.com/package/@microsoft/windows-admin-center-sdk?activeTab=versions) to organize the release of new features into SDK versions.
+We use [NuGet Package Manager tags](https://www.npmjs.com/package/@microsoft/windows-admin-center-sdk?activeTab=versions) to organize the release of new features into SDK versions.

 There are two SDK versions you can choose from and three which are deprecated:

-* ```latest``` – this SDK package aligns with the current GA release of Windows Admin Center
+* ```latest``` – this SDK package aligns with the current GA release of Windows Admin Center and is the most stable
-* ```experimental``` – this SDK package contains the most recent changes and functionality, but may be potentially unstable
+* ```experimental``` – this SDK package contains the most recent changes and functionality, but might be unstable
 * ```insider``` –  this SDK package has been deprecated, use latest or experimental instead
 * ```next``` – this SDK package has been deprecated, use latest or experimental instead
 * ```legacy``` – this SDK package has been deprecated, use latest or experimental instead